FAQ

 • I missed the deadline to apply for graduation, but was able to register late through my school.
 Will I still have a cap and gown and will my name be listed in the program?

 The deadline to place an order for cap and gown can be found here.
 If you miss the deadline, extra cap and gown will be available on site at the commencement ceremonies.
-Extra regalia is available on a VERY LIMITED first-come, first-served basis.
+Extra regalia is available on a first-come, first-served basis.

 Because of publication print deadlines, we cannot guarantee that students who register after the deadline will be listed in the program.
 If you want to be listed in the program book, and have reserved regalia, it is important to apply to graduate before the deadline.